Darthagnon/darths-hugo-shortcodes/README.md

 # Darth's Hugo shortcodes
 A collection of Hugo shortcodes that you can use in any theme.

-Hugo supports shortcodes for repeatable content or rendering content from SaaS sites.
+Hugo comes with shortcodes for YouTube, Vimeo, Twitter,  Instagram, GitHub Gist, and a few internal functions (detailed images, relative URLs).
+They are used for repeatable content or rendering content from SaaS sites.
 They are formatted as `{{< shortcode parameter1 parameter2 >}}` and will make anything from a GitHub Gist to a YouTube video appear embedded in your page.

+This project aims to add a bunch more for popular services (initially focusing on podcasts/music) via `iframe` widget embeds, so that Hugo theme developers don't need to reinvent the wheel for every theme.

 **I strongly recommend against over-reliance on shortcodes for embedding externally-hosted content, as they will be prone to [link rot](https://en.wikipedia.org/wiki/Link_rot).** If possible, prefer an image with a hyperlink, e.g. video thumbnail + hyperlink to video, or screenshot of Twitter post + hyperlink.
 Thus, once the target disappears, future readers will still have some idea what the linked content was.